-The Smart Scholars program supports research opportunities for UChicago students at the Smart Museum of Art resulting in an original creative work (of visual art, music, dance, writing), exhibition, program, or scholarly essay.
+The Smart Scholars program supports research opportunities for UChicago students at the Smart Museum of Art resulting in an original creative work (of visual art, music, dance, writing), program, or scholarly essay.
 Students propose their own projects grounded in academic research (library, database, archive, conservation, materials science laboratory, or other museums) into one or more objects in the Museum’s collection.

 Smart Scholars is an initiative of the Smart Museum of Art’s Feitler Center for Academic Inquiry made possible in part by generous funding from the Smart Family Foundation of New York.
 Additional support has been provided by the University of Chicago’s College Center for Research & Fellowships (CCRF).

 2020–2021 Smart Scholar

 The chapbook the unfinished world by Marco Kaisth was created in response to research into the provenance of two Indian miniature paintings: the first, in the Smart Museum’s collection, the second, passed down through Kaisth’s family.
 While differentiated by provenance, subject, and material, the works themselves were unified by the lack of information available about them.
 The work in the Smart’s collection, drawing, had no information associated with it in the museum’s online catalog, and limited details available in the object’s physical file.
 The work in Kaisth’s family had even less information surrounding it: they only knew it likely depicted an ancestor, and was older than Kaisth’s grandmother.